alan-turing-institute/student-posters-2020/guidelines.md

 ## Q&A sessions

-- Your participation in Q&A sessions is optional.
+- Your participation in the Q&A sessions is compulsory.
 - These are organised in hourly time slots.
 - You have 6 distinct time slots to choose from, with up to two Q&A sessions running simultaneously.
 - Q&A sessions take place on the **second day** of each showcase.
-This allows people to view your poster beforehand and attend the Q&A with prepared questions, resulting in a more stimulating discussion.
+This allows people to view your poster beforehand and attend the Q&A with prepared questions.
 - You may use existing presentation slides, schematics and other auxiliary material during the Q&A.